Faculty Research Ethics Committee

 • Debrief sheets

-Tab Content: Committee Meeting Calendar
+Tab Content: Meeting dates & process times

-Ethics application processing times
+Ethics application process times

-The estimated processing times for the review of ethics applications from staff and PhD students are outlined below.
 We will do our best not to exceed this time.
 However, we cannot exclude that due to circumstances such as high volume of applications, absence of committee members due to illness and when fewer members are available, for example during summer vacation and University closures, some applications may take longer to review.

 It is entirely your, the applicant’s responsibility, to submit applications in good time so that any data collection can start as planned and only after ethics approval has been obtained, in writing, from the Committee.